 We know people can find it difficult to navigate the range of services available in their local community.
 This is especially difficult if there are additional language and cultural barriers.
 Social prescribing enables people to access the right resources for their individual needs and circumstances.

-SIS works with a team of linguists to deliver the right support at the right time.
+SIS works with a team of linguists, in all these language, to deliver the right support at the right time.

-Volunteers Linguists staff our fortnightly Drop-In and offer brief, sporadic support for straight forward issues; making referrals and appointments, helping with correspondence, completing simple forms and finding information.
+Volunteers Linguists offer a triage service and brief, sporadic support for straight forward issues; making referrals and appointments, helping with correspondence, completing simple forms and finding information.